 The path to getting Alaveteli up and running almost never starts on the remote server where you want the website to run.
 You must customise Alaveteli before it’s ready for the public to use, so get it running in a development environment first — and that nearly always means on your local machine.

-So the best way to get started is to install locally using Vagrant — that’s easiest because it takes care of local dependencies for you.
+So the best way to get started is to install locally using Docker — that’s easiest because it takes care of local dependencies for you.
 In order to customise your installation, you’ll need to make your own theme and, eventually, that theme will go into its own git repo.
 Only when you’ve got this far can you move onto a staging site.
 Here you can test the code in an identical environment to your production site.
 The very last step is to go live.

 Depending on the resources you have available, it might be that your staging server becomes your production server.